How to get your mind into the machine

 What we did there was copy and paste, we didn't change the original files, or move them anywhere.
 So why would you be in the machine.
 We need to move the original files instead.
 Doing this on a computer is easy, doing it with your mind, less so 🧐.

-Imagine you could get a cheeky calculator 🧮 chip installed in your brain.
-That lets you run calculations on it by thinking.
+For example, imagine you could get a cheeky calculator 🧮 chip installed in your brain, that lets you compute things your squishy biological brain could never do, just by thinking.
 Nice 🙌.
-Or a chip that makes your memories much more reliable.
-Not a big dramatic personality shifting change.
+It's not a big dramatic personality shifting change.
 Just a little improvement.

-The more you do this and replace degrading parts of your brain with new digital versions.
-The closer you are to being fully digital without compromising what makes you you.
+The more you extend your mind like this and replace degrading parts of your brain with new digital versions, the closer your consciousness is to running entirely in the machine without compromising what makes you you.

-Eventually your may have replaced all biological parts of your mind with digital counterparts.
+Eventually you may have replaced all biological parts of your mind with digital counterparts.
+Congratulations, you are the machine 🤖.
 In which case upgrading to better hardware will be much easier.
 You'll pretty much be able to live indefinitely (murder and accidents aside 😬) (3).

-This idea rests on whether adding any digital enhancements to your mind compromises your consciousness 😱.
-To me upgrading incrementally like this is similar to how our brains develop from when we're young and first feel conscious, to the person we are decades later 👩👦 (4).
-With a different brain makeup, and different outward personality.
-Yet we feel like our consciousness has persisted throughout those years anyways (5).
+This idea does rely on whether adding any digital enhancements to your mind compromises your consciousness 😱 4.
+To me upgrading incrementally like this is similar to how our brains develop from when we're young and first feel conscious, to the person we are decades later 👩👦 (5) with a different brain makeup, and different outward personality.
+Yet we still feel like our consciousness has persisted throughout those years (6).

-The goal of this article is to explore my thoughts on conciousness and transferral.
+The goal of this article is to explore my thoughts on consciousness and transferral.
 Identifying areas I lack in knowledge and any points that aren't particularly strong.

 I'm assuming that if someone with any real scientific understanding of this has a look, they'll probably rip most of it apart 👍